dany47788/StudyProjectCrud-ver1/README.md

 In dto package i created simple data transfer objects and mappers for them.

 The service layer is covered with tests, i used junit + Mockito.

-P.S.
-I know about @Builder.Default now, but i didn't use it here.
-Instead, I created a constructor with a default value and used it where needed.
-     I know about Properties class, i just tryed created property reader by myself.

-Thank you for watching!